naivelogic/NFL-smarter-football/README.md

 __Point to remember about causality:__ One law of data science to keep top of mind: correlation does not imply causation.
 This is a common statistical phases used to emphasize that a correlation between two variables does not imply that one causes the other.

+#### (In development) Smarter Football - Statistical Inference
+My latest journey is understanding the intersection of NFL football and statsitical inference.
+Through the next couple of notebooks, we will look into the methods for providing insights in the how football decisions are made based on data and making predictions.

+_notebooks in development_
+* NFL Birthday Hypothesis Test
+* TBD

 ## Core Features
 * Team
 * Opponent